 Over the next couple of years I worked fervently on my travel and photography skills, developing a style, exhibiting and selling prints, and becoming comfortable with teaching new photographers.
 During this time I hadn’t thought too much about getting around on a bicycle during my travels.
 And then in 2016 I had this crazy idea that I could combine the two.
 I went to Cuba with a group called The Giving Lens.
 We were assisting the local NGO Amigo Skate and doing some basic photography education.
 This was the first time I had traveled internationally with other photographers and the experiences reminded me of leading group rides with other cyclists.
 We shared a common language and way of interacting with the location.
 We appreciated the place more because of the way we were experiencing it.
 Seeing a new location from the seat of a bike or through my lens connects me with that place in a deep and personal way.
 Surely I’m not the only person who has these two passions – why not put the two interests together and make a bike tour for photographers?

 Rather than make it easy on myself, I chose to test this theory in a new environment.
-I went to Morocco to scout a bike photography tour.
+I went to Morocco to scout a cycling vacation and photography tour.
 I don’t know about you, but I like my riding and my photo locations to have an element of the unknown to them.
 A little wonder and awe always gets my motivation up for an epic adventure.
 And now I had come full circle back to that method for a good experience when exploring in a strange place by bicycle.